ropensci/roweb3/content/blog/2024-12-03-r-universe-r-consortium-tlp/index.md

 are building large-scale, collaborative repositories using R-Universe's platform and API, like the new [R-Multiverse](https://r-multiverse.org/).
-We also plan expand our contributor base through more developer documentation and partner outreach, and to to improve performance and reliability as we scale.
+We also plan expand our contributor base through more developer documentation and partner outreach, and to improve performance and reliability as we scale.
 You can read more about our plans in our R-Consortium [grant proposal](https://github.com/r-universe-org/consortium).